-Centaurium genus plants are low growing hardy annuals that reach up to 20 cm in height.
+Centaurium genus plants are low growing hardy annuals that reach up to 20 cm (8 inches) in height.

 They are known by the common names of Canchalagua, Mountain Pink and Centaury.

 They flower in the summer with red of pink flowers and make ideal species for rockeries or for growing in borers.